JonathanDussot/valladolid-snooker-club/TESTING.md

 - Media video on kidsclub.html wouldn't let me make it narrower.
 Upon inspecting the code using Google DevTools, I discovered it was due to a line on css:269 which had it set to 100%.
 This was corrected and fixed in order to modify size and change structure for larger screens.

-- kid-snooker image on kidsclub.html originally wouldn't allow me to increase the width for screens 768px and larger.
-I found it was because of a rule in which I had set a max-width.
+- The kid-snooker image on kidsclub.html originally wouldn't allow me to increase the width for screens 768px and larger.
+I found it was because of a rule in which I had set a max-width of 450px.
 This was modified and fixed.